-Reminder: Providers shall issue a Timely Access NOABD when there is a delay in providing timely services as required by the timely access standards.
+\Reminder: Providers shall issue a Timely Access NOABD when there is a delay in providing timely services as required by the timely access standards.

 All programs will ensure to not have standard wait lists.
 SUBG funded providers shall follow the standard for priority population clients requesting services which includes offering interim services.
 (See the Priority Population section for more information.)
 Programs are required to contact other appropriate level programs within the provider network if they do not have capacity, to ensure warm handoffs as needed.
 Providers shall have policies and procedures in place to screen for emergency medical conditions and immediately refer members to emergency medical care.
 Time and distance for Outpatient, Intensive Outpatient Services, and Opioid Treatment Programs shall be within thirty (30) minutes from the client's place of residence or up to fifteen (15) miles, unless an alternate access standard has been approved by the Department of Health Care Services (DHCS).
-For more information, see SUD Access Time FAQ and Tip Sheet, posted on the Optum site under the Communications tab.

 There is no "wrong door" in which individuals, and/or organizations, providers, family, or law enforcement, can access specialty SUD services for themselves or on behalf of someone else within San Diego County.
 Main entry methods are:

 - Direct-to-provider self-referrals (client walk-ins, client direct provider calls); - Client call to the Access and Crisis Line (ACL) toll free number: 1-800-724-7240 (TTY: 711).
-A 24 hour/7 day a week access number for information/referral and crisis/behavioral health/SUD screening as provided by master level, licensed providers;

-• Provider to Provider on behalf of client (referrals from medical partners, SUD Dependency Drug Court or CalWORKs Case Management);
+A 24 hour/7 day a week access number for information/referral and crisis/behavioral health/SUD screening as provided by master level, licensed providers; - Provider to Provider on behalf of client (referrals from medical partners, SUD Dependency Drug Court or CalWORKs Case Management);